 Rochester mayor ousts police chief and suspends top lawyer after Daniel Prude's death

 The mayor of Rochester, New York, has relieved the city's police chief of his duties and suspended the city's top lawyer following Daniel Prude's death in police custody.
-Mayor Lovely Warren on Monday also announced an internal review of the handling of the case, citing "failures that happened along the way."
+The announcement comes after the city's deputy mayor conducted an initial managerial review of how city and police officials acted in the aftermath of Prude's death.

-Warren said Monday would be Police Chief La'Ron Singletary's last day with the city's police department and that two city employees have been suspended without pay: communications director Justin Roj and the city's top lawyer Tim Curtin.
+Mayor Lovely Warren said Monday would be Police Chief La'Ron Singletary's last day with the city's police department and that two city employees have been suspended without pay: Communications director Justin Roj and the city's top lawyer Tim Curtin.
 Singletary had originally planned to retire at the end of the month.

+In a summary of his 323-page review, Deputy Mayor James Smith described a "culture of insularity, acceptance and, quite frankly, callousness" in the police department.

+Smith wrote that no one from the department told the mayor's office about Prude's death until mid-April — eight days after the police union was allegedly informed and permitted to view the body camera footage.

 "This initial look has shown that we have a pervasive problem in the Rochester Police Department, one that views everything through the eyes of the badge and not the citizens we serve," Warren added, saying she has apologized to Prude's family for the city's failures.
 "Never again can we allow any man or woman to needlessly die in police custody."